Should You Mop Hardwood?

 - We recommend polishing every few months to protect your floor and keep it shiny.

 Your hardwood floors are some of the most sensitive in your home.
 You should deep clean and refinish your floors every three to five years (or more often, depending on traffic in the area).
 This is a time-consuming process that can cause damage if not done right.
-That’s why JDog Carpet Cleaning is here.
+That’s why JDog Carpet Cleaning & Floor Care is here.
 Our knowledgable team made up of Veterans and Military family members know just how to care for your hardwood floor to make it shine like new again.
-Call us today at 844-655-JDOG for more information and a free quote.
+Call us today at 844-GET-JDOG for more information and a free quote.